healpy/healpy/README.rst

 * `pkg-config <http://pkg-config.freedesktop.org>`_

-The Healpix C++ library (from HEALPix 2.11 or HEALPix 2.20 for healpy >= 0.10) is included in the healpy package, so you don't need to get it separately.
-If you do want to use your own build of HEALPix instead of having Healpy build its bundled source, see INSTALL for further instructions.
+The Healpix C++ library (from HEALPix 3.00) and cfitsio C library (from cfitsio 3.31) are included in the healpy package, so you don't need to get them separately.
+If you do want to use your own builds of HEALPix and cfitsio instead of having Healpy build its bundled source, see INSTALL for further instructions.

 Download
 --------